ktoso/rx-wiki/Getting-Started.md

 $ ./gradlew build
 ```

-To do a clean build:
+To do a clean build, issue the following command:

 ```
 $ ./gradlew clean build